 Your dog is always going to be happy to see you and will love having your attention.

 That companionship boosts the oxytocin and dopamine in your brain, creating good feelings.
 In this way, dogs make it easier for you to be happy and reduce stress.
+Oxytocin is known as the ‘love hormone’, and it plays a role in human behaviors such as recognition, trust, love and bonding.

 Dogs are protective, caring, and a joy to have around.
 These traits help bring security and peace of mind to anyone feeling anxiety or depression.